Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays

 - Cybercrime is on the increase and governments need to do more to prevent it.

-- Population growth in the world is an overlooked issue which will become more important as global warming changes the food production around the world.
+- Population growth in the world is an overlooked issue which will become more important as global warming changes food production around the world.

 - Bioterrorism is still an important issue for all of us to be aware of when thinking about National Security and global security.

 - America should continue to support Israel, no matter what.

-- Americans should not get involved in global conflicts which don't concern their own national interest.
+- Americans should not get involved in global conflicts that don't concern their national interest.

 - By opposing GMO (genetically modified organisms) crops, European nations are causing 3rd World people to starve or be malnourished.